Bee Edge AI

 How to Deploy a Custom Model

-• Your model is deployed to a small subset of Bee devices to validate accuracy and recall
+• Your model is deployed to a small subset of Bee devices to validate accuracy and recall.

 • Once approved, it’s rolled out to your designated geographies via an OTA update to Bee devices.